The Next Great Extinction in Asset Management

 This transition will require enormous cultural shifts—as did the switch in mindset from funds being sold to funds being bought.
 Asset managers cannot draw a line separating their ethics and their profits if their clients no longer draw such a line.
 Building upon the last generational change, this one will put even more power and more responsibility in the hands of shareholders and their advisors to safeguard their future security and quality of life.
 But where the boomers looked to retool asset management to better meet their needs, millennials aspire to something even greater—to redefine capitalism in order to make the world a better place.
 They are asserting their rights as owners, demanding a cleaner planet, real social justice, and better stewardship.
 Those asset managers that can meet these expanded expectations will survive.
 Those that cling to their old ways will perish.
 That’s why smart mutual fund managers are scrambling to alter the DNA of their workforce, even during a period of general belt-tightening.
 Evolution is a ruthless process.

 Don Phillips is a managing director at Morningstar.
 He is a member of the editorial board of Morningstar magazine.

-Don Phillips does not own shares in any of the securities mentioned above.
+Don Phillips does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.